Capture of Jeddah (1813)

+The Capture of Jeddah, a west Arabian (Hejaz) port City, occurred in 1813.
+It occurred with no casualties in the First Campaign of the Ottoman-Wahhabi war.

 Capture

-Mustafa Bey, the brother-in-law of Muhammad Ali Pasha advanced after taking Medina.
-The Meccan Shariff Ghalib ibn Musa'id, who wanted to get rid of Saudi rule and preferred Ottoman rule, sent messages to Mustafa Bey, inviting him to his towns, including Jeddah.
-Mustafa then dispatched a few hundred soldiers to capture the city while the main force was sent to capture Mecca.
-Jeddah capitulated without a fight in January 1813.
+Mustafa Bey, the brother-in-law of Muhammad Ali Pasha, advanced to Jeddah after taking Medina.
+Meccan Sharif Ghalib ibn Musa'id wanted an end to the decade of Wahhabi rule.
+He preferred the Ottomans, who had ruled for the prior three centuries.
+As such, he sent messages to Mustafa Bey inviting him to the cities of his sharifate (or emirate), including Jeddah.
+Mustafa Bey then dispatched a few hundred soldiers to reclaim the city while his main force went to capture Mecca.
+Jeddah returned to Ottoman rule without a fight in January 1813.

 Aftermath

-In September 1813, Muhammad Ali Pasha arrived in Jeddah with a force of 2,000 infantry, 2,000 cavalry, and 8,000 camels.
-He was well received by the Meccan Shariff Ghalib ibn Musa'id, but this did not save him from arrest and exile, which happened in late 1813.
-After He was replaced, Jeddah became an important base for the fight against Saudis.
+In September 1813, Muhammad Ali Pasha arrived in Jeddah with a force of 2,000 infantry, 2,000 cavalry, and 8,000 camels carrying equipment and ammunition.
+Meccan Shariff Ghalib ibn Musa'id, received him well but it did not save him from arrest and exile later that year.
+After his was replacement, Jeddah became an important base from which the Ottomans began the Second Campaign of the war.